Concrete Winds: History

-Concrete Winds was formed by PJ (vocals/guitar) and Mikko (drums) after the disbanding in 2018 of Ålandic death metal band VORUM, of which both were founding members.
+PJ (vocals/guitar) and Mikko (drums) formed Concrete Winds after the disbanding in 2018 of Ålandic death metal band VORUM, of which they were founding members.

 The name of the band is taken from the first verses of VORUM's song "Current Mouth" : "On naked shores / By concrete winds deformed / Leaving into the waters / In its blackness enthralled".

-In May 2019 their song "Infant Gallow" premiered online, thus announcing the existence of Concrete Winds publicly.
+In May 2019, their song "Infant Gallow" premiered online, announcing the existence of Concrete Winds.

 According to an interview the band gave to Finnish zine Sinistrous Waves, "[...]When planning the start of the band, everything in our heads, no matter if it had to do with music, words or visuals, was fast/speed, brute force, loud, spikes, straightforward assault and more words and visions in this vein."

-Their debut, "Primitive Force", was then released on Sepulchral Voice Records on August 16, 2019.
+Their debut, "Primitive Force", was released on Sepulchral Voice Records on August 16, 2019.

-The album, described by the label as "an epitome of violence and a prime example of how far extreme metal can be driven without losing the musical aspects", made immediately a strong impact in the underground death metal scene, gaining both the favor of extreme metal listeners as well as critical praise from several publications.
+The album, described by the label as "an epitome of violence and a prime example of how far extreme metal can be driven without losing the musical aspects", made an impact in the underground death metal scene, gaining the favor of extreme metal listeners and critical praise from several publications.
 Exclaim! wrote that on "Primitive Force" Concrete Winds "never loosen their grip, maintaining a startling level of energy that few bands can manifest, and which electrifies every facet of the music to become absolutely devastating", and Decibel Magazine, which premiered the full album stream a few days before its release, stated that it was " easily one of the most extreme records you’ll hear this year, and yet never once does Primitive Force become monotonous.
 It’s nonstop, don’t mistake that part, but it’s also astonishingly creative throughout".